SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 EPP command result contains an error, but the HTTP request was successful.

 EPP result code:  MUST only return EPP result information relating to the EPP protocol.
-The HTTP header "X-REPP-eppcode" MAY be used to add EPP result information to the HTTP layer.
+The HTTP header "REPP-eppcode" MAY be used to add EPP result information to the HTTP layer.

 HTTP Status-Code:  MUST only return status information related to the